 Shannon de Roos

 Shannon has a background in Physical Geography with a focus on land degradation and remote sensing for which she obtained a Master’s degree at Utrecht University in 2018.
-Between 2019 and 2023 she pursued a PhD at the faculty of Bio-Engineering at KU Leuven, joining the Remote Sensing and Data Assimilation (RSDA) team led by prof. Gabrielle De Lannoy.
+Between 2019 and 2023, she pursued a PhD at the faculty of Bio-Engineering at KU Leuven being part of the Remote Sensing and Data Assimilation (RSDA) team led by prof. Gabrielle De Lannoy.
 In her dissertation she combined the AquaCrop model, microwave Sentinel-1 observations, and NASA’s land information system framework (NASA-LIS), to obtain regional estimates of soil moisture and crop biomass over Europe.

 As of February 2024, she became part of the Bclimate group at the VUB led by prof. Wim Thiery, to work on the CropWaves project as a postdoc.
 In this project she will use her experience in crop modelling and remote sensing to assess historical and future climate challenges in agricultural systems using the Community Earth System Model (CESM).